backlogs/www/_posts/en/2000-01-01-introduction.markdown

 ## Compatibility

-We're building this tool during our free time only and, therefore, were only able to these it in the following environments:
+We're building this tool during our free time only and, therefore, were only able to test it in the following environments:

 * Firefox 3.5.x Mac OS X
+* Google Chrome 5.0.x Windows XP
 * Redmine 1.0-stable
 * PostgreSQL 8.2.6
 * MySQL 5.0.83

+but we'll happily fix it for other environments if you file an issue.